-- to participate in research may be subject to undue influence or coercion.
-Vulnerable subjects include, for example, children, prisoners, individuals with emotional or cognitive disorders/impairments and economically or educationally disadvantaged persons. - 270.
-WAIVER OF HIPAA AUTHORIZATION Documented HIPAA permitted waiver of authorization when an IRB reviews the request according to the required criteria. - 271.
-WAIVER OR ALTERATION OF REQUIRED ELEMENTS OF CONSENT An IRB may approve a consent procedure which does not include, or which alters, some or all of the elements of informed consent, or waive the requirements to obtain informed consent.
-HHS CFR 45.46.116(e) - 272.
-WAIVER OF WRITTEN DOCUMENTATION OF INFORMED CONSENT An IRB may waive the requirement for the investigator to obtain a signed consent form for some or all subjects if it finds: - a) that the only record linking the subject and the research would be the consent document and the principal risk would be potential harm resulting from a breach of confidentiality.
-Each subject will be asked whether the subject wants documentation linking the subject with the research, and the subject's wishes will govern.
-In cases in which the documentation requirement is waived, the IRB may require the investigator to provide subjects with a written statement regarding the research.: HHS CFR 45.46.117(c)(1) - b) that the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context (e.g. telephone survey).
-In cases in which the documentation requirement is waived, the IRB may require the investigator to provide subjects with a written statement regarding the research.
-If requesting a waiver of documentation of informed consent, provide the script or information sheet that will be used.
-HHS CFR 45.46.117(c)(2) - 273.
+- 262. VULNERABLE SUBJECTS/PARTICIPATION - Individuals who lack the capacity to provide informed consent or whose willingness to participate in research may be subject to undue influence or coercion.
+Vulnerable subjects include, for example, children, individuals with emotional cognitive prisoners. or disorders/impairments economically educationally and or disadvantaged persons. - 263.
+WAIVER OF AUTHORIZATION Documented HIPAA permitted waiver of authorization when an IRB reviews the request according to the required criteria. - 264.
 WARD OF THE STATE Person who, because of age or infirmity or by statue put under the protection of the state which supports the person and makes decisions for them.
-Commonly used with minor children, abused elderly person, and prisoners.

-274. WITNESS - an individual 18+ years of age who observes the subject signing the informed consent document.
+Commonly used with minor children, abused elderly person, and prisoners. - 265.
+WITNESS an individual 18+ years of age who observes the subject signing the informed consent document.
 When authorized by the IRB, a short form written consent document stating the elements of informed consent can be presented orally.
 When this method is used, the witness signature verifies s/he was present to the oral presentation.